josquin-research-project/jrp-scores/README.md

 <code>humcat jrp://Jos2721</code>

-The kernScores downloading method is typically only useful for downloading an entire set of composers works.
+The kernScores downloading method is typically only useful for downloading an entire set of composer's works.
 Try the following humextra command to download all of the works for Ockeghem:

-<code>humsplit h://jrp/Ock</code>
+<code>mkdir Ock; cd Ock; humsplit h://jrp/Ock</code>

 The kernScores website has five meta-collections of the scores, two for Josquin authenticity levels, and three for the main genres of mass, motet and song.
 These